McIntoshLab1/homelab/docs/case-studies/proxmox-setup.md

 <h3>Enterprise Relevance</h3>

-Creating a hypervistor , diagnosing boot and network-interface issues, and establishing secure remote management mirror the foundational tasks of provisioning and trouble shooting enterprise environments.
+Deploying a hypervisor, diagnosing boot and network-interface issues, and establishing secure remote management to mirror the tasks of provisioning and troubleshooting enterprise environments.